FedHK-MVFC: Federated Heat Kernel Multi-View Clustering: Experimental Evaluation

-Consider a realistic scenario where multiple hospitals seek to collaboratively identify cardiovascular patient phenotypes for improved treatment protocols.
+One plausible scenario that merits consideration is the collaborative identification of cardiovascular patient phenotypes by multiple hospitals, with the objective of enhancing treatment protocols.
 Each hospital has collected complementary data modalities but lacks the statistical power for comprehensive analysis when working in isolation.
-Through federated clustering, these institutions can leverage their collective knowledge while maintaining full compliance with privacy regulations.
+By leveraging federated clustering, these institutions can harness the collective knowledge of its constituents while ensuring strict adherence to privacy regulations.